Driskill Hotel

 The Driskill, a Romanesque-style building completed in 1886, is the oldest operating hotel in Austin, Texas, United States, and one of the best-known hotels in Texas generally.
 The Driskill was conceived and built by Col. Jesse Driskill, a cattleman who spent his fortune constructing "the finest hotel south of St. Louis".

-Today, the Driskill remains one of the premier hotels in Austin, featuring lavish bridal suites, two restaurants, and a grand ballroom.
 The Driskill has been operated by Hyatt Hotels Corporation since 2013.
 The hotel was listed in the National Register of Historic Places on November 25, 1969.